tstenner1/Extract-Transform-Load-Project/README.md

 # Project Overview

 #E
-  --First we made the proper imports in Pandas
+  *First we made the proper imports in Pandas
   --Next we extraced the CVS's into pandas and displayed them -Merged the two dataframes
   -Listed the overall columns